-The on-line analysis of the data allows us to display and to check promptly the coarse values of the basic board parameters, such as threshold, noise, and propagation time, against their allowed limits, providing the first level of board rejection.
-An example of the on-line display test results for the threshold and noise is given in Fig. 13.
-The value of the tested parameter for each channel is presented as a colored bar.
-If a parameter is out of limits, the corresponding bar becomes red, signaling the problem to the operator.
+The on-line analysis of the data allows us to display and to check promptly the coarse values of the basic board parameters, such as threshold, noise, and propagation time, against their allowed

+- 19 noise, and propagation time, against their anowed limits, providing the first level of board rejection.
+21 An example of the on-line display test results for the threshold and noise is given in Fig. 13.
+The 23 value of the tested parameter for each channel is presented as a colored bar.
+If a parameter is out of - 25 limits, the corresponding bar becomes red, signaling the problem to the operator. - 27 The data for the boards that pass the on-line criteria are analyzed off-line with the use of the